chrisguest75/shell_examples/36_git/sections/LFS.md

 NOTES:

+* When creating you have ot use `lfs install`
-* It was enabled by default on gitlab.
+* LFS support was enabled by default on gitlab.
-* It seems quite seamless and transparent.
+* Usage seems seamless and transparent.
-* Gitlab shows a little icon LFS next to the filename.
+* Gitlab shows an `LFS` icon next to the filename.
+* Cloning an LFS eanbled repo with plain git will leave pointer files.

 TODO:

-* Tests;
+* Tests
   * where are the files stored?
   * switching branches with changes.
 * Do they get backed up?
 * How do I get versions?
-* Where are the cached files stored?
+* Where are the files locally cached stored?

 ## Prereqs